SmritiGrg/FYP-FoodiesArchive/database/README.md

         - **Mandatory:** name
     - **Relationship:**
         - Food Category &harr; Food:  Food category contains many foods, and a food can belong to many categories.This is a **many-to-many** relationship.
-5. ### Food
+5. ### Food_posts
     - **Properties:**
-        - A food has name, description, price, restaurant, rating, comment, like count, image, created_at and location.
+        - A food post has name, description, price, restaurant_id, and image.
-        - A food is categorized under many food categories.
+        - A food post is categorized under many food categories.
-        - A food post contain its name, description(optional), price, image, location, restaurant name a timestamp for when it was created.
+        - A food post contain its name, description, price, image, and a timestamp for when it was created.
     - **Uniqueness:**
-        - none
+        - food_post_id
     - **Mandatory & Optional:**
-        - **Mandatory:** name, location, price, restaurant, image, and rating.
+        - **Mandatory:** name, price, restaurant_id, and image.
         - **Optional:**  description
     - **Relationship:**
-        - Food &harr; Restaurant: Many food belongs to one restaurant.
-This is a **many-to-one** relationship.
-        - Food &harr; Food Category: A food is categoeized under many food category.
+        - Food_post &harr; Reviews: A food post can have many reviews, but each review is unique to a specific user.
 This is a **one-to-many** relationship.
-        - Food &harr; Like: A food can be liked by many users, and each like belongs to a single food.
-This is a **one-to-many** relationship.
-        - Food &harr; Review: A food can be reviewed multiple times by different users, and each review belongs to a single food.
-This is a **one-to-many** relationship.
-        - Food &harr; Bookmark: A food can be bookmarked.
 6. ### FoodCategory_Food
    - - **Properties:**
         -  This entity handles the many-to-many relationship between foodcategory and food.